Self-education expenses which are

 - a fixed or hourly rate method may be claimed to cover certain home office expenses

-- a fixed all-inclusive rate of 80 cents per hour (this method available until 30 June 2022)
+- a “short-cut” fixed all-inclusive rate of 80 cents per hour (this method not available after 30 June 2022)

 The position until 30 June 2022 was that Section 82A operates to reduce the deductions under s8.1 by $250 (referred to as the sec.
 82A reduction amount.)